meta-pytorch/torchforge/README.md

 #### A PyTorch native agentic library for RL post-training and agentic development that lets you focus on algorithms instead of writing infra code.

 ## Overview
-Forge was built with one core principle in mind: researchers should write algorithms, not infrastructure.
-Forge introduces a “service”-centric architecture that provides the right abstractions for distributed complexity and workloads.
+The primary purpose of the Forge ecosystem is to delineate infra concerns from model concerns thereby making RL experimentation easier.
+Forge delivers this by providing clear RL abstractions and one scalable implementation of these abstractions.
 When you need fine-grained control over placement, fault handling/redirecting training loads during a run, or communication patterns, the primitives are there.
 When you don’t, you can focus purely on your RL algorithm.

 Key features:
 - Usability for rapid research (isolating the RL loop from infrastructure)